MobileProto16/Mobile-Proto-16/lab1/README.md

 - What the user can do in that screen/what all the buttons/elements on the screen will do.
 - How the user can get to/away from the screen.

-Put all of your wireframes + your explanations in a single `.pdf` file and upload it to your repo as `Design.md`.
+Put all of your wireframes + your explanations in a single `.pdf` file and upload it to your repo as `Design.pdf`.

 The wireframes are worth 30 points.